mongodb/specifications/source/enumerate-collections.rst

 Getting Collection Names
 ~~~~~~~~~~~~~~~~~~~~~~~~
+Drivers MAY implement a MongoClient method that returns an iterable of strings,
+where each string corresponds to a collection name.
+This method SHOULD be named
+``listCollections``.

 MongoDB 4.0 introduced a ``nameOnly`` boolean option to the ``listCollections``
 database command, which limits the command result to only include collection